tsweet77/intention-repeater-simple/README.md

 # Intention Repeater Simple
 A simple Intention Repeater created with help from WebGPT.

-This says in frequency display that it runs about 1000X slower than the regular Intention Repeater MAX.
+This says in frequency display that it runs about 1000X slower than the regular Intention Repeater MAX (when not using Hashing).

 I think that the regular Intention Repeater may be misleading.